Disclaimer: everything that follows is the result of what I think and is in no way connected or endorsed by my employer.

 But in the process we have lost the short-circuiting nature of find (https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.find) and we had to manually remember to set the value to None.

-So really, a more experience dev might realise it's time to write this:
+But really, at this point a more experienced dev might realise it's time to write this:

 current_hightlighted_item = None